GtkAda comes with its own project file (appropriately called

 the file is searched for exactly as written in the `with' clause,

 that is with no extension.

-When a relative path or a base name is used, the project files are searched relative to each of the directories in the project path.
-This path includes all the directories found with the following algorithm, in that order, as soon as a matching file is found, the search stops:
+When a relative path or a base name is used, the project files are searched relative to each of the directories in the `project path'.
+This path includes all the directories found with the following algorithm, in this order; the first matching file is used:

 Any symbolic link will be fully resolved in the directory of the importing project file before the imported project file is examined.

 Any source file in the imported project can be used by the sources of the importing project, transitively.
 Thus if A imports B, which imports C, the sources of A may depend on the sources of C, even if A does not import C explicitly.
 However, this is not recommended, because if and when B ceases to import C, some sources in A will no longer compile. `gprbuild' has a switch `–no-indirect-imports' that will report such indirect dependencies.